zjming1994/MIX-distribution/README.md

 ## Installation
 After installing the above requirements (or Anaconda on https://www.anaconda.com/).

-Please download the codes, Excel files, and folder, and place them inside a new folder.
+Please download all of the files (code, Excel files, folder '三组分子数据'), and place them inside a new folder.

 ## Demo
 In mix_dist_two.py, we solve the proportions of two different components using simulation and realistic data.